luckypoem/moesocks/readme.md

 Features
 --------
 * GFW compatibility
-* Can be used as a drop in replacement of shadowsocks (only client mode)
+* Can be used as a drop in replacement for shadowsocks (only client mode)
 * TCP port forwarding

 Planning features